SEI-R-2-22/u1_lesson_VSCode/README.md

 ***
 ## Lesson Recap
   Hopefully you feel a little more comfortable using VS Code after this lesson.
 This is ***the primary tool*** you will use over the next 12 weeks (and beyond) as a web developer.
 The more comfortable you are with using it, the better and more efficient you will be!
-Also, sorry about all the Matrix stuff.
-I am very tired.

-> *"He's beginning to believe."*
->
-> *- Morpheus*

 ![Believe](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2F66.media.tumblr.com%2F33180dc3803c4d95c8c83b3727db4727%2Ftumblr_ozhuufZkjW1tu7563o1_500.gif&f=1&nofb=1)

-^ you now

 ## Resources
  - [Official VS Code Docs](https://code.visualstudio.com/docs)